MarinDimitrov3/TechAssesment/README.txt

 Testing:
 May include integration tests by using UseTestServer to test the Middleware and how it responds to different requests.
 Further testing could be done with tools such as JMeter (load testing for instance).
+Integration tests could be added for testing the Mongo connection and if records are inserted correctly as well.

 Post vs Get
 I am aware that getting values using some inputs usually could be done with a Get request and that post is usually for creating new instances within a database